isabella232/500apps-public-gtm-convertpath/README.md

 ### Installation
-Adding the Convertpath tag to your website once you're logged in to your account with the container, it's time to add a new tag with the ConvertPath tracking code inside it.
-To do so, follow these steps

-1. In the Google Tag Manager Home, click on the New Tag tile.
+1. In the Google Tag Manager Home, click on the New Tag.

 2. Click on the Tag Configuration tile and search for our community template '500apps ConvertPath (Smart Website Popups)' in the 'Community Template Gallery'.